utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

 1. Find "Default sign-in method:" on the [Security info page](https://mysignins.microsoft.com/security-info?domain_hint=utac.u-tokyo.ac.jp).
 2. Click "Change" on the right of the default sign-in method.
-3. For "Which method would you like to use to sign in?", select the authentication method you wish to use, and click "Confirm".
+3. For "Which method would you like to use to sign in?", select the verification method you wish to use, and click "Confirm".

 ### Editing Verification Methods

 The verification methods, "Phone", "Alternate phone", and "Office phone" can be edited by following the steps below.

-1. Find the authentication you wish to edit in the list of verification methods on the [Security info page](https://mysignins.microsoft.com/security-info?domain_hint=utac.u-tokyo.ac.jp), and click "Change" on the right of the specific method.
+1. Find the method you wish to edit in the list of verification methods on the [Security info page](https://mysignins.microsoft.com/security-info?domain_hint=utac.u-tokyo.ac.jp), and click "Change" on the right of the specific method.
 2. Enter your new phone number in the popup screen, and click "Next".
 3. Verify your phone number (via text or call).
 Follow the same procedure as when adding a new phone number.